| The fundamental purpose of higher education, it

 doctrine that are, shall we say, less welcome in our country these days, mindful, of course, of Gandhi's quote: "We shouldn't

+criticize Christianity; it's never been tried".
 When I was a struggling young actor in New York in the winter of 1959, I joined an adventurous young

 company of players called the Living Theatre.
 A brilliant young man named Julian Beck was its founder and director.
 He was